all-out/guides/_guides/wormhole-gas.md

 - The relative value of the gas sites in a given wormhole (huff the highest ones first)
 - Which cloud should be huffed first inside a given site (green then yellow then red)

+If you want to use this spreadsheet and are not a member of All-Out, be nice and make a copy of it on your Google Drive for use with your group of pilots.

 [Rykki's Guides: Wormhole PvE](https://docs.google.com/spreadsheets/d/17cNu8hxqJKqkkPnhDlIuJY-IT6ps7kTNCd3BEz0Bvqs/pubhtml#) has a *Gas Sigs* tab which shows, for each site:
  - Kind/number of rats
  - Incoming DPS numbers
  - Blue loot value
  - Estimated total gas value

+[Fuzzworks Gas Page](https://www.fuzzwork.co.uk/ore/gas.html) has a table of all gases (both wormhole and k-space) showing up-to-date values from Eve-Central:
+- m3/unit
+- ISK/unit
+- ISK/m3
+- ISK/Venture

 ## Wormhole Gas Sites

-Every site contains two clouds of different kinds ~50km apart.
+Every site contains two clouds of different kinds about 50km apart.

 The first time a pilot *initiates warp* to a freshly spawned wormhole gas site (the moment the little pop-up with the name of the site appears for him) an invisible timer starts in the site.
 At some point between 15 to 20 minutes later, the site rats spawn.